Meteorology Department Warns Of Thundery Rain, Strong Wind

-(MENAFN- Gulf Times) Weather inshore until 6pm on Tuesday will see scattered clouds, becomes partly cloudy at times with chance of scattered rain maybe thundery at times, the Department of Meteorology said in its daily weather report, warning of expected thundery rain at places associated with strong wind and poor visibility at times.
+(MENAFN- Gulf Times) Weather inshore until 6pm on Wednesday will be hot daytime with scattered clouds to partly cloudy at times, with a chance of scattered rain maybe thundery at first and slight dust to blowing dust at places at times, the Department of Meteorology said in its daily weather report, warning of expected thundery rain till noon and strong wind at most areas by evening.

-Offshore, the weather will see scattered clouds, becomes partly cloudy at times with chance of scattered rain maybe thundery at times, the reported added, warning of expected thundery rain associated with strong wind and high sea at times.
+Offshore, it will be cloudy with a chance of scattered rain maybe thundery till noon, becomes scattered clouds later, the report added, warning of expected thundery rain at places till noon and strong wind and high sea by afternoon.

-Wind inshore will be southeasterly - southwesterly at a speed of 6 to 16 knot, gusting to 25 knot with thundery rain.
+Wind inshore will be northwesterly 10 - 20 KT, gusting to 32 KT at times.

-Offshore, it will be southeasterly - northeasterly at a speed of 6 to 16 knot, gusting to 25 knot with thundery rain.
+Offshore, it will be northwesterly - northeasterly 8 - 18 KT, gusting to 28 KT by afternoon.

-Visibility inshore will be 4 to 8 km/ 2 km or less with thundery rain.
-Offshore, it will be 4 to 8 km/ 3 km or less with thundery rain.
+Visibility inshore will be 5 - 10 km / 3 km or less at times.
+Offshore, it will be 4 - 8 km / 3 km or less with thundery rain.

-Sea state inshore will be 1 to 3 feet, rising to 4 feet with thundery rain.
-Offshore, it will be 2 to 4 feet, rising to 8 feet with thundery rain.
+Sea state inshore will be 1 - 3 ft, rises to 4 ft by afternoon.
+Offshore, it will be 2 - 5 ft, rises to 9 ft by afternoon.

 Legal Disclaimer: